dotnet/vscode-csharp/debugger.md

 			"program": "${workspaceRoot}/MyLaunchingProject/bin/Debug/netcoreapp1.0/MyLaunchingProject.dll",

 ##### 4: Start debugging
 Your project is now all set.
-Set a breakpoint or two where you want to stop, click the debugger play button (or hit `F5`) and you are off.
+Set a breakpoint or two where you want to stop, click the debugger play button (or press <kbd>F5</kbd>) and you are off.

 ###Debugging Code compiled on another computer
 If your code was built on a different computer from where you would like to run in there are a few things to keep in mind --